lukesrw/typescript-template/README.md

 Should include only the minimum number of files needed to reproduce development and testing.

+**Note:** There is not a blanket ignore on /dist/src, the "git" script must be used.

 ### NPM

 NPM ignore controls which files are sent to NPM,